 Treatment of ovarian cancer usually involves a combination of surgery and chemotherapy.

 Less extensive surgery may be possible if your ovarian cancer was diagnosed at a very early stage.
 For women with stage I ovarian cancer, surgery may involve removing one ovary and its fallopian tube.
-This procedure may preserve the ability to have children in the future.
+This procedure may preserve the ability to have children.

 Coping and support